Zhenya22886/SelfAssessment/Skills/Programming.md

   - serialization
   - string parsing
 - Process & style
-  - compiler
+  - compiler🖐️ used
-  - transpiler
+  - transpiler🖐️ used
-  - linter
+  - linter🖐️ used
   - polyfill
-  - debugger
+  - debugger🖐️ used
   - garbage collection
-  - refactoring
+  - refactoring🖐️ used
   - code review
   - antipatterns
   - paradigm